syncfusion-content/maui-docs/MAUI/DataGrid/swiping.md

 <img alt="Loading complex views in swipe template in a DataGrid" src="Images\swiping\maui-datagrid-complex-template-column.png" width="404"/>

-## How to cancel the swipe programmatically
+## Cancel the swipe programmatically

 The data grid allows you to cancel the swipe programmatically by calling the `SfDataGrid.ResetSwipeOffset` method in the `SfDataGrid.SwipeEnded` event.